Philippines women's national football team: Nicknames

-The Philippines women's national football team has been known or nicknamed as the "Malditas".
-There is no direct English equivalent, but translations range from a mild swear or epithet ("damned" or "accursed" ones (female)) to respect or fear ("badasses" (female)).
-The nickname was adopted by the team during the 2005 Southeast Asian Games under head coach Ernest Nierras.
-Nierras meant the moniker to reflect the players' gutsy nature and inner fight ("palaban"), a symbol of a determined team who never gives up and whom opponents fear to face.
-However, as the term maldita could also be interpreted as "bratty", head coach Marlon Maro in October 2021 proposed discontinuing the nickname.
-Maro wanted to replace the nickname, believing the Malditas monicker to be pejorative.
-After Maro's departure in late 2021, the status of the proposal became unclear with members of the national team at that time preferring to keep the nickname.
+The Philippines women's national football team was historically nicknamed the "Malditas".
+Although the term lacks a direct English equivalent, translations range from a mild epithet ("damned" or "accursed") to an expression of reverence or fear ("badasses").
+The nickname was adopted by the team during the 2005 Southeast Asian Games under head coach Ernest Nierras, who intended it to reflect the players' palaban (combative or gutsy) nature and symbolize a resilient squad that opponents would fear.
+In Octorber 2021, head coach Marlon Maro proposed dropping the nickname, arguing that the word could be interpreted pejoratively as "bratty".
+However, following Maro's departure in late 2021, the proposal did not advance, as players at the time expressed a preference for retaining the moniker.

-In March 2022, the PFF announced that they would be officially adopting the nickname "Filipinas" for the team.
-The moniker had been used before, as the demonym for female people of the Philippines.
-Team manager Jefferson Cheng reasoned that Malditas is a swear word in Spanish and Portuguese which translates to "damned", but the derivative word has a bit more of a pejorative meaning in Tagalog and, despite its uniqueness, one could imagine it to be "problematic" having to repeatedly explain its meaning.
-Cheng also said that the Filipinas moniker is a standalone and is not meant to be preceded by a modifier (e.g. Philippine Filipinas).
+In March 2022, the Philippine Football Federation (PFF) announced that they would be officially adopting the nickname "Filipinas" for the team, which is the standard demonym for female citizens of the Philippines.
+Team manager Jefferson Cheng explained the change by noting that while "malditas" is unique, it translates to "damned" in Spanish and Portuguese and carries a pejorative connotation in Tagalog.
+He added that it had become increasingly problematic to repeatedly explain the nickname's intended meaning to international audiences.
+Cheng also clarified that "Filipinas" is intended to be used as a standalone moniker and should not be preceded by a geographic modifier (e.g., the Philippine Filipinas).